operator-playground-io/Keycloak-Operator-tile/tutorials/cleanup.md

 ---
-title: Keycloak Operator cleanup Tutorial
+title: Keycloak Operator cleanup
-description: This tutorial explains how to cleanup Operator
+description: Learn how to clean up Keycloak Operator and its resources.
 ---

 ### Cleaning Up Operator

-***Delete the operator's custom resource by kubectl delete commands :***
+**Step 1: Delete the operator's Custom Resources by using `kubectl delete` commands as below.**

-Example:

  ```execute
  kubectl delete -f KeycloakInstance.yaml